OpenTreeOfLife/phylesystem-api/docs/open-tree-software-overview-slide-source.md

 * reads OTT as a tree and trees from NexSON
 * reads a list of study ranking to be used when resolving conflicts.
 * creates a "graph of life" of all of the input trees in a neo4j database
-* implements [a novel supertree algorithm](http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1003223) for selecting which branches should go in the "synthetic tree of life"
+* implements [a novel supertree algorithm](http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1003223) for selecting which branches in the "synthetic tree of life"
-* treemachine "plugin" used to provide web services to explore the tree.
+* treemachine plugin provides web services to explore the tree.

 ---
 # synthetic tree browser